Romeo-Poirier/My_lib/README.md

 # How to modify this project for your own uses

-clone and rename this repo to your own add all your .c files to a directory put this directory in lib/my/ and add a header for your functions in lib/my/headers and finally add this line at the top of the Makefile in lib/my/ :
+1. clone and rename this repo to your own
+2. add all your .c files to a directory
+3. put this directory in lib/my/ and add a header file for your functions in lib/my/headers
+4. and finally add this line at the top of the Makefile in lib/my/ : ```SRC += $(wildcard my_dir/*.c)```
-    SRC += $(wildcard my_dir/*.c)

 for an exemple of how to compile with this library, take a look a the Makefile at the root.